agentnice/ajaxExample/README.md

-# how to use xmlHttpRequest
+# Simple example how to use ajax